-Bermuda's earliest works of art were portraits painted by itinerant artists for the local gentry.
-Most of these were by the English-born Joseph Blackburn, whose brief visit to Bermuda in the mid-1700s led to requests by local landowners to have their portraits painted.
-Many of these portraits can be found today in the Tucker House Museum in St. George's.
+But to get a full understanding of Bermuda’s artistic past, its roots must be traced to colonial days, when most works were portraits painted by itinerant artists for the local gentry.
+Most of these were by the English-born Joseph Blackburn, whose brief visit to Bermuda in the mid-1700s led to requests by local landowners to have their images recreated on canvas.
+Many of these portraits can be found today in the Tucker House in St. George.
 A handful of portraits from the same period were done by the American-born artist John Green.
-Also prized are a series of paintings from the mid-19th century depicting sailing ships; they're signed "Edward James," but the artist's real identity remains unknown.
+Also prized are a series of paintings from the mid–19th century depicting sailing ships; they’re signed “Edward James,” but the artist’s real identity remains unknown.

 Another celebrated landscapist was Thomas Driver, who arrived as a member of the Royal Engineers in 1814 and remained on the island until 1836.
 Trained to reproduce detailed landscape observations as a means of assisting military and naval strategists, he later modified his style to become more elegant and evocative.
 He soon abandoned the military and became a full-time painter of Bermuda scenes.
 Because of Driver’s attention to detail, his works are frequently reproduced by scholars and art historians who hope to recapture the aesthetic and architectural elements of the island’s earliest buildings.

 Later in the 19th century, other artists depicted the flora of Bermuda.
 Lady Lefroy, whose husband was governor of the island between 1871 and 1877, painted the trees, shrubs, fish, flowers, and animals of the island in much detail.
 Later, at scattered intervals during their careers, such internationally known artists as Winslow Homer, Andrew Wyeth, George Ault, and French-born Impressionist and cubist Albert Gleizes all painted Bermudian scenes.